Spirals-Team/cards-jekyll-template/_posts/2020-02-28-phd-proposal-on-feature-models-+-bip.md

 techniques could be applied to avoid them whenever possible.

-**The third step** will consist in designing additional components and interfaces to be plugged into the JavaBIP model developped in step 1 so as to guide the reconfiguration process ensuring _liveness and optimality_.
+**The third step** will consist in designing additional components and interfaces to be plugged into the JavaBIP model developed in step 1 so as to guide the reconfiguration process ensuring _liveness and optimality_.
 In order to provide flexibility to the designers and maintainers of cloud applications and platforms, we are planning to